 - 1. Fair Veterinarians are available/ on call for the entire week of the fair. - 2.
-If a Veterinarian is need for a 4-H/FFA animal on exhibit at the fair, you can register your request at the Fair Office and if necessary, a vet will be contacted. - 3.
-Veterinarian exam of an animal is free of charge, any treatment expenses will be charged to the exhibitor. - 4.
+If a Veterinarian is need for a 4-H/FFA animal on exhibit at the fair, you can register your request at the Fair Office and if

+- 3. Veterinarian exam of an animal is free of charge, any treatment expenses will be charged to the exhibitor. - 4.
 Only assigned fair veterinarians can sign an animal early release form.